-Spousal Support Lawyer in Roseville
+Roseville Spousal Support Lawyer

 A divorce usually brings a considerable amount of uncertainty into the lives of the spouses.
 Finances can be a big part of that uncertainty.
-The state of California allows for spousal support—or alimony, as its often referred to casually—for spouses who may be at an economic disadvantage in beginning a new period of their life.
+The state of California allows for spousal support—or alimony, as it's often referred to casually—for spouses who may be at an economic disadvantage in beginning a new period of their life.

 The Law Offices of James-Phillip V.M.
 Anderson provides compassionate and collaborative legal counsel to clients throughout Placer County, Nevada County, and Sacramento County.
-Call our Roseville spousal support lawyer today at (916) 282-7737 or reach out online to set up a consultation.

 California Spousal Support Laws